seanslma/maki/Coding/VBA/Excel/FixFile.md

 # Fix Excel file

 ## high cpu
 Sometimes, the Excel file can be very slow even without response.
-For example, after editing some data the status shows `Calculating (4 threads) 0%` for a long time without any progress and the cpu uages is high.
+For example, after editing some data the status shows `Calculating (4 Threads): 0%` for a long time without any progress and the cpu usage is high.

 This can be caused by many factors (check online for all possible issues).
 If this is only related to a specific file and have the same issue on different machines, this file can be corrupted.